waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/3_0_0-features.md

 3- Possible solution of 1 by adding future available actions as a feature...
 (DETAILS TO THIS ALONG WITH ITS REPLAY IS PRESENTED IN OFFENSIVE DESIGN CHOICE 2 (second one) and DESIGN CHOICE 3 ALONG WITH REPLAYS.
-PLEASE TAKE IT FROM THERE).  caused further problem of back-forth movement
+PLEASE TAKE IT FROM THERE).

 ![4_-_offensive_agent_repeatedly_failing_to_re-enter_in_aims_of_closest_food](uploads/1fc4b3b072d59730c30404a1fd70ea0b/4_-_offensive_agent_repeatedly_failing_to_re-enter_in_aims_of_closest_food.gif)